 Some firearm enthusiasts may also enjoy the 10mm because of its recoil.

 Unlike 9mm, the recoil on this round is very large but it shouldn't be a problem for shooters with plenty of experience.
 With more recoil comes more power, meaning it is very likely that this round would exit the threat and travel far at dangerous speeds which isn't ideal for self defense.

 Another known disadvantage is that this is a larger pistol which is a bit of a problem for those with smaller hands and there aren't as many pistol options to choose from.
 The market for pistols with this caliber is very niche.
 Handguns that shoot 10 mm ammo will typically have a very limited clip capacity and the rounds are not as cost effective or readily available.

 Lastly, there's plenty of 10mm out on counters for sale, however most are not the real deal.
 Most 10mm ammo is actually loaded to .40 S&W power, which defeats the purpose of your 10mm.
 Although there are a few companies such as Hornady, that produce full-power 10mm Auto.

 Bullet Type: FMJ

 Velocity at 100yds: 917 fps

-There is no doubt about it, 9mm is the easiest to shoot and the best option when it comes to home defense and availability.
+There is no doubt about it, 9mm ammo is the easiest to shoot and the best option when it comes to home defense and availability.
 It packs enough of a punch to get the job done without as many consequences.
-As for the 10mm, it could be the best suited as a carry gun for an outdoorsman who enjoys spending time in the outdoors, and spends limited time in town.
+As for the 10mm, it could be best suited as a carry gun for an outdoorsman who enjoys spending time outdoors, and spends limited time in town.

 What we are trying to say is, if you're not a competitive shooter where power factor is everything, and you don't spend much time outdoors surrounded by violent critters, there is no real reason you need a 10mm.
 However, if you're hooked on the idea about owning a 10mm, then purchase one!
-Even if its not practical and its just a range toy, there's nothing wrong with owning one.
+Even if it's not practical and is just a range toy, there's nothing wrong with owning one.